-This week we attended the seventh annual SMA Sales Force Productivity Conference in Atlanta.
+This week, we attended the seventh annual SMA Sales Force Productivity Conference in Atlanta.
 The conference had more than 25 separate sessions that focused on the latest trends in the sales management space, as well as the sales tech trends to keep in mind for the future.
-Here are the highlights from the sessions:
+Here are the highlights from the sessions.

 Building an Agile Sales Organization: Moving Beyond the “How-to” Mindset

-Leff Bonney, FSU Associate Professor of Sales & Marketing, and Michelle Vazzana, CEO of Vantage Point Performance, kicked off the conference talking about managers needing to move beyond the “how-to” mindset.
+Leff Bonney, FSU Associate Professor of Sales and Marketing, and Michelle Vazzana, CEO of Vantage Point Performance, kicked off the conference by talking about managers needing to move beyond the “how-to” mindset.
 As increasing revenue goals become more and more challenging for sales teams, we’re finding that there is no one-size-fits-all methodology for how to win a sales deal.

 - They requested formal meetings instead of waiting for a rep to request coaching